 The awards don't stop there.
-Travel + Leisure recently named St. Pete/Clearwater as one of its top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
-Then there's the long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.
+Travel + Leisure recently named St. Pete/Clearwater as one of its Top Five U.S. Summer Trip Ideas, describing Clearwater Beach as "one of the most desireable summer getaways."
+Then there's a long list of 2015 awards from USA Today, whose readers ranked four area beaches (Clearwater Beach, Pass-A-Grille, Fort De Soto Park and Caladesi Island State Park) in its Top 10 in Florida.

 Read on to learn more about each of these award-winning beaches.
 And, to discover even more ways to enjoy our beautiful beaches and waterways, dive in to an amazing experience here.